Behavior Therapy for ADHD

 - Give instructions clearly so that the child is more likely to follow through with the task.
 Break tasks into simple steps.
 This makes it easier for the child to maintain attention.

-- Increase the attention, praise, and privileges or rewards given to the child for obeying household rules.
+- Increase the attention, praise, and privileges or rewards given to the child for following household rules.
 A token, sticker, or point system may be helpful for keeping a record of the child's positive behaviors.

 - Anticipate where the child may misbehave (such as in stores or restaurants or in the home when visitors come by).
 Make a plan with the child about how to manage the situation before problem behavior occurs.

 - Explain what will happen if the child misbehaves.
 When misbehavior occurs, follow through with the consequences as soon as possible.
 Your child will usually respond better with consistent reactions while in different settings, so discuss your strategies with school personnel.
 Consider requesting daily report cards from your child's teacher to get a sense of how he or she behaves outside of the home.

 - Model positive behaviors.
 Demonstrate patience, calmness, and understanding.
 Avoid angry outbursts, and don't interrupt others.
 Pay attention while someone else is talking.

 - Allow your child to help plan rules and consequences.
 Be willing to negotiate these rules periodically.